SoftFluent/CodeFluent-Entities-Documentation/modeling/import.md

 ## Drag and drop

-You can drag and drop tables from Visual Studio's SQL Server Object Explorer onto a CodeFluent Entities Surface.
-This will automatically trigger the wizard, configured to select just the tables you dragged and dropped.
+You can drag and drop tables from the SQL Server Object Explorer onto a CodeFluent Entities Surface.
+This will automatically trigger the wizard, configured for the tables you dragged and dropped.

 ![](img/import-03.png)